-The production of axinos depends on how the axion supermultiplet interacts with the visible sector, {\it i.e.}, the minimal supersymmetric standard model (MSSM) particles.
-In the KSVZ model, axino couples to gauginos and gauge bosons via dimension-5 operators, so its production is enhanced at high temperatures~\cite{Covi:2001nw, Brandenburg:2004du, Strumia:2010aa}.
-On the other hand, in the DFSZ model, axino couples to Higgses and Higgsino via effectively dimension-4 operators.
+Production of axinos depends on how the axion supermultiplet interacts with the visible sector, {\it i.e.}, the minimal supersymmetric standard model (MSSM) particles.
+In the KSVZ model, the axino couples to the gauginos and gauge bosons via dimension-5 operators, so its production is enhanced at a high temperature~\cite{Covi:2001nw, Brandenburg:2004du, Strumia:2010aa}.
+On the other hand, in the DFSZ model, the axino couples to the Higgses and Higgsino via effectively dimension-4 operators.
 The dimension-5 operator of axino-gaugino-gauge boson couplings is also generated as in the KSVZ model.
-In the DFSZ model, however, the dimension-5 operator is suppressed at the scale above $\mu$-term, so the effect is negligible even if the reheating temperature is very large~\cite{Bae:2011jb}.
-Due to its apparently renormalizable couplings in the DFSZ model, axinos are dominantly produced near the threshold scale of the process ({\it e.g.}, $\mu$ for Higgsino decay into axino)~\cite{Bae:2011jb,Chun:2011zd,Bae:2011iw} and thus it shows the {\it freeze-in} nature of feebly interacting particles~\cite{Hall:2009bx} (see also a recent review~\cite{Bernal:2017kxu}).
+In the DFSZ model, however, the dimension-5 operator is suppressed at the scale above the $\mu$-term, so the effect is negligible even if the reheating temperature is very high~\cite{Bae:2011jb}.
+Due to its apparently renormalizable couplings in the DFSZ model, axinos are dominantly produced near the threshold scale of the process ({\it e.g.}, $\mu$ for Higgsino decay into the axino)~\cite{Bae:2011jb,Chun:2011zd,Bae:2011iw} and thus it shows the freeze-in nature of feebly interacting particles.

-The saxion, which is the scalar SUSY partner of axion, is also an important ingredient for the abundance and phase space distribution of axinos.
-While the saxion abundance from thermal production is similar to that of axino, the saxion abundance from the coherent oscillation can be much larger and thus dominate the Universe.
-If the coherent oscillation of saxion dominates the Universe and decays after axino production, it releases a certain amount of entropy.
+The saxion, which is the scalar SUSY partner of the axion, is also an important ingredient for the abundance and phase space distribution of axinos.
+While the saxion abundance from thermal production is similar to that of the axino, the saxion abundance from the coherent oscillation can be much larger and thus dominate the Universe.
+If the coherent oscillation of the saxion dominates the Universe and decays after axino production, it releases a certain amount of entropy.
 Consequently, axinos produced before saxion decay are diluted, and also their momenta are redshifted ({\it i.e.}, become colder) by the entropy.
-The entropy production from saxion decay may be crucial for the 7 keV axino DM since the strongest constraint from the Ly-$\alpha$ forest data has a tension even with freeze-in production when we consider realistic models~\cite{Bae:2017tqn}.
-We also discuss how we can infer the required entropy dilution factor to evade the constraints.
+Entropy production from saxion decay may be crucial for $7 \keV$ axino DM since the strongest constraint from Ly-$\alpha$ forest data has a tension even with freeze-in production when we consider realistic models~\cite{Bae:2017tqn}.
+We also discuss how we can infer the required entropy dilution factor to evade the constraint.
 This can be done based on a simple extension of the characteristic velocity, which will be introduced around Eq.~\eqref{eq:sec_moment}.